Head of department: Hafizur Rahman

 Key Stage 3 curriculum (Years 7-8)

-The Key Stage 3 syllabus is taught over 2 years and is designed to give all pupils grounding in the subject that will enable them to progress towards success at GCSE or beyond.
+The Key Stage 3 curriculum is taught over 2 years and is designed to give all pupils grounding in the subject that will enable them to progress towards success at GCSE or beyond.

 - Geographical Skills